Dialogues of the Gods: Dialogue XIV: Hermes and Apollo (I)

 The Death of Hyacinthus, oil painting by Méry-Joseph Blondel.

 Hermes asks Apollo why he appears so despondent.
-Apollo replies that it’s due to his unfortunate love life and his mourning over the death of his lover, Hyacinthus, the son of Oebalus.
+Apollo replies that it is due to his unfortunate love life and his mourning over the death of his lover, Hyacinthus, the son of Oebalus.
 Hermes inquires if Hyacinthus is indeed dead, to which Apollo confirms.
 When Hermes asks how it happened, Apollo takes full responsibility, which makes Hermes think Apollo might be losing his sanity.
 Apollo explains that they were playing a game of discus when Zephyrus, the west wind god who was also in love with Hyacinthus, redirected the discus, causing it to strike Hyacinthus in the head and kill him.
 This tragic accident is the reason for Apollo's sorrow.
 Hermes, however, tells Apollo that his grief is irrational; he should have anticipated the mortality of Hyacinthus and the possibility of his eventual death.